Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Causal inference for spatial point processes with GeoRDDs

-To test $H_0: \theta_{\delta} = 0$, we perform a two step procedure.
-The first step is to come up with a test statistic for testing this null hypothesis.
-The second involves resampling new boundaries in NYC to estimate the distribution of this statistic under the null hypothesis of no precinct effect.
-For step one, we can define which is the difference in the number of arrests in $R_{\delta, 1}$ and $R_{\delta, 0}$.
-If $Z_t$ is positive and large on average, this indicates that precinct A arrests more individuals than precinct B. We then fit the following autoregressive model of order $Q$ to $Z_t$:
+We develop a two step procedure to test this null hypothesis.
+The first step is to define a test statistic for this hypothesis, while the second step involves resampling new boundaries in NYC to estimate the distribution of this statistic under the null hypothesis of no precinct effect.
+For step one, we define